-Photography has a very rich history and by its nature, it spans the whole world.
+Photography has a rich history and by its nature, it spans the entire world.
 I stumbled on a branch of this rich history and learned about Albert Kahn whose generosity allows us to enjoy over 70,000 autochrome plates from all corners of the world, well, most corners!

-A wealthy philanthropist Albert Kahn commissioned the project, The Archives Of The Planet that would span the years 1909 – 1931 and produce 72,000 color photographs from 50 countries.
+A wealthy philanthropist Albert Kahn commissioned the project, The Archives of the Planet that would span the years 1909 – 1931 and produce 72,000 color photographs from fifty countries.
 He himself traveled to Japan and produced his own body of work.
-But, the bulk of the photographs are the result of the work of the hired photographic team.
+But the bulk of the photographs are the result of the work of the hired photographic team.

 I have gone through the collection segment covering Turkey with close to 2,000 photographs.
 Some are clearly identifiable, but many remain unique views of a bygone era.
 Even those I could identify look different now in a vastly different context.
-If you wish to explore The Archives Of The Planet, keep in mind that it is in French but the interface offers a robust structure that makes the search or browsing relatively easy.
+If you wish to explore the Archives of the Planet, keep in mind that it is in French, but the interface offers a robust structure that makes the search or browsing easy.
 There is a map view that shows the locations with photographs, then the viewer, as well as an option “Imagery” which I used for my study of the collection and the link above will start you there.

-Below are photographs from The Archives Of The Planet that presents a small selection from a small section of the collection.
+Below are photographs from The Archives of the Planet that presents a small selection from a small section of the collection.
 They are presented in alphabetical and date order.
-Some came with rich embedded EXIF information with captions and others did not, probably due to the way I downloaded them.
+Some came with rich embedded EXIF information with captions and others did not, due to the way I downloaded them.
 The photographs appear as they have been downloaded with no editing although they can be improved with some.

 Enjoy the Archives of the Planet fragment below, thank Albert Kahn, and visit the site to explore even more.
 All photographs are from Département des Hauts-de-Seine, musée Albert-Kahn, Archives de la Planète, with much appreciation.